-How to keep your tank cool this summer
+How to keep your fish tank cool and prevent aquarium overheating

-The perfect temperature for most tropical fish is 24C, and that’s what my heaters are set to.
-But on Sunday outdoor temperatures rose over that temperature and extra heat from lights pumps, and even me in the kitchen cooking took the tank temps up to 27C.
+The perfect temperature for most tropical fish is 24C, and that’s what most heaters are set to.
+But if outdoor temperatures rise over that temperature, that and the extra heat from lights and pumps can push it dangerously high, to 28C or higher.
 That’s too hot for temperate fish like Zebra danios, too hot for marine fish and dangerous for corals.
 So what do you do if you need to cool a tropical tank?

 If you have a marine tank, look at how many pumps are running in the system as a whole.
 Every pump generates a small degree of heat, so if your system is sumped you may have two wavemakers, a return pump, a skimmer pump and one running a reactor.
-Old style AC pumps with high wattages produce the most heat and consider building a pipework manifold from your return pump, where the return is split off and can also power your reactor.
-It's one less pump and slightly less heat.
+Old style AC pumps with high wattages produce the most heat so consider building a pipework manifold from your return pump, where the return is split off and can also power your reactor.
+It's one less pump and slightly less heat which will otherwise raise water temperature.
 It’s one less thing to plug-in too.

 How to cool an aquarium